 Websites representing Liberty University divisions that are designed, hosted and supported by Liberty University are the property of the University and subject to governance by Marketing and Information Technology.
 All such websites must conform to this policy and the Brand Identity policy of the University.
 The purpose of the Liberty University web policy is to establish consistency in style, content, structure and functionality of Liberty University websites.

 The web policy is maintained by the New Media, Online and Web committee.

-The NOW committee, established by the chancellor, provides direction, oversight and policy enforcement for internally and externally-facing websites, web-based services and applications and new media produced by the university.
+The NOW committee provides direction, oversight and policy enforcement for internally and externally-facing websites, web-based services and applications and new media produced by the university.

 The committee publishes and edits the Liberty University web policy as necessary.